keploy/tech-blog/clwmhqm6b000509la61o8b7z7.md

 ### **Developing Keploy**

+We did explore a combination of open-source tools built to make record-replay testing easier - [vcr](https://github.com/vcr/vcr), and [pact](https://github.com/pact-foundation), and and [wiremock](https://github.com/wiremock/wiremock), and a variety of other tried and true projects.
+There are all great tools for their intended use case but didn’t work for me, these are the shortfalls we encountered -

+1. **VCR**: I explored multiple VCR libraries.

+    1. Most require code changes to get integrated.

+    2. Dont support DBs like MySQL, Postgres, Redis, etc.

+    3. The call never went out of the applications and so stubbed out at the client interface level.

+2.  **Pact**:

+    1. To use Pact, I need to first integrate the SDK on frontend to record the expected contracts.

+    2. Deploy a broker that tracks these recorded contract recordings across environment deployments.

+    3. Then run those tests on the backend, which may fail because I need to also ensure details like Auth are handled - which can again require lots of work to get it to work reliably.

+    4. After all this plumbing and changing my code - The benefit is contract testing.
+My goal was to achieve more than just contracts - test behaviour.

+3. **Wiremock**:

+    1. Again no DBs.

+    2. Correlating incoming calls to outgoing calls is left to the user.

+    3. If I want to record/replay the calls, intercepting or directing calls is also left to the user.
+I wanted something which can achieve this transparently without application awareness and code changes.

+4. \[Edit\] **Mountebank** - This one is new to me, somehow didn’t pop in my initial research.
+Got to know from this [reddit-comment](https://www.reddit.com/r/QualityAssurance/comments/1d0ju67/comment/l5ovs8w/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
+Seems to be similar to wire mock though:

+    1. Again no DBs, although there seems to be some provisions to add custom protocols.

+    2. Transparent record and replay not possible.
+This problem becomes exponentially harder when trying to do for DBs.

+    3. Incoming and outgoing correlation is left to the user.

-From these experiences, <mark>Keploy open source</mark> project was born.
+Since we wanted to record and replay everything (DB, internal/external APIs) at the wire level without code changes - we started writing a different implementation.
+From these experiences, [**Keploy open source**](https://github.com/keploy/keploy) project was born.
 Idea was to capture API requests and database responses during normal operation and creates test cases that can be replayed in any environment including CI/CD.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1716659237074/5f78acc3-2420-48e5-acfb-74ee6ccb9e3d.png align="center")